rustam-tolipov/instagram-clone-rails/README.md

 Here's why:
 * Front designe is build with HTML and CSS technologies.
+* User friendly
+* Available on Desktop, Tablet, and Phones
 * Cloudinary is used to upload images to the server.
 * Backend is built with Ruby on Rails.